Ion thruster: Propellants

 Ionization energy represents a large percentage of the energy needed to run ion drives.
 The ideal propellant is thus easy to ionize and has a high mass/ionization energy ratio.
 In addition, the propellant should not erode the thruster to any great degree, so as to permit long life, and should not contaminate the vehicle.

 Many current designs use xenon gas, as it is easy to ionize, has a reasonably high atomic number, is inert and causes low erosion.
 However, xenon is globally in short supply and expensive (approximately $3,000 per kg in 2021).

 Some older ion thruster designs used mercury propellant.
 However, mercury is toxic, tended to contaminate spacecraft, and was difficult to feed accurately.
-A modern commercial prototype may be using mercury successfully.
-Mercury was formally banned as a propellant in 2022 by the Minamata Convention on Mercury.
+A modern commercial prototype may be using mercury successfully however, mercury was formally banned as a propellant in 2022 by the Minamata Convention on Mercury.

-From 2018-2023, krypton was used to fuel the Hall-effect thrusters aboard Starlink internet satellites, in part due to its lower cost than conventional xenon propellant.
-Starlink satellites have since switched to argon Hall-effect thrusters, providing higher specific impulse.
+From 2018–2023, krypton was used to fuel the Hall-effect thrusters aboard Starlink internet satellites, in part due to its lower cost than conventional xenon propellant.
+Starlink V2-mini satellites have since switched to argon Hall-effect thrusters, providing higher specific impulse.

 Other propellants, such as bismuth and iodine, show promise both for gridless designs such as Hall-effect thrusters, and gridded ion thrusters.

 Iodine was used as a propellant for the first time in space, in the NPT30-I2 gridded ion thruster by ThrustMe, on board the Beihangkongshi-1 mission launched in November 2020, with an extensive report published a year later in the journal Nature.
 The CubeSat Ambipolar Thruster (CAT) used on the Mars Array of Ionospheric Research Satellites Using the CubeSat Ambipolar Thruster (MARS-CAT) mission also proposes to use solid iodine as the propellant to minimize storage volume.

 VASIMR design (and other plasma-based engines) are theoretically able to use practically any material for propellant.
 However, in current tests the most practical propellant is argon, which is relatively abundant and inexpensive.